Emergent Trion-Phonon Coupling in Atomically-Reconstructed MoSe$_2$-WSe$_2$ Heterobilayers

 For further analysis, we add to the plot of the RF in Fig.\,\ref{Fig2}c the resonance profile of the HSM (orange dots).
 One can clearly see that the HSM exhibits the same resonance position as the RF of the free HX$^-$.
 Most importantly, there is no HSM resonance at the position of X$^0$.
 Furthermore, temperature-dependent experiments (see Fig.~S4 of the Supplemental Material \cite{SupplMat}) show that the HSM resonance vanishes for temperatures above $\sim 180$ K, where the trion signals also in PL vanish due to ionization of the trions.
 This corroborates the trion nature of the resonant intermediate state for Raman excitation of the HSM.

 In the following, we will further analyze and discuss our results on the basis of first-principles calculations.
 Details of the calculations are presented in the Supplemental Material \cite{SupplMat}.
 Figure \ref{Fig3}a shows the layer-projected bandstructure of an R-type MoSe$_2$-WSe$_2$ heterobilayer, calculated by density-functional theory, in agreement with previous reports \cite{Gillen2018,Faria2023}.
-The contributions of the two layers to the bands is color-coded.
+The contributions of the two layers to the bands are color-coded.
 The conduction band minimum is close to the Q valley.
 Interestingly, the electronic states at the Q valley are delocalized over both layers.
-Therefore, the charge center is in between both layers, located about 2.22 {\AA} away from the MoSe$_2$ layer (see Fig.~S8 of the Supplemental Material \cite{SupplMat}).
+Therefore, the center of the charge distribution is in between both layers, located about 2.22 {\AA} away from the MoSe$_2$ layer, as shown in Fig.~\ref{Fig4} (see also Fig.~S8 of the Supplemental Material \cite{SupplMat}).
 Next, we inspect the dependence of the binding energy of the additional electron in the HX$^-$ on its distance to the MoSe$_2$ layer.
 Figure \ref{Fig3}b displays the calculated trion binding energy in dependence of the charge-separation distance.
 For the used variational approach, see the Supplemental Material \cite{SupplMat}.
-The red circle marks the trion binding energy for a distance of 2.22 {\AA} away from the MoSe$_2$ layer.
-Though the absolute values of the calculated binding energies are smaller than the experimental energies, the lowering of the HX$^-$ binding energy by about 6 meV relative to the monolayer MoSe$_2$ trion (red line in Fig.~\ref{Fig3}b) is in fair agreement with our experimental finding of about 5 meV above, in Fig.~\ref{Fig2}c.
-We note that the different binding energies of the monolayer MoSe$_2$ trion and the HX$^-$ at zero charge separation is due to the larger effective mass of the electron at the Q valley (0.645 m$_0$) than at the K valley (0.540 m$_0$).
+The red circle marks the trion binding energy for a distance of the additional electron of 2.22 {\AA} away from the MoSe$_2$ layer, where the K-valley exciton is located.
+Though the absolute values of the calculated binding energies are smaller than the experimental energies, the lowering of the HX$^-$ binding energy by about 6 meV relative to the monolayer MoSe$_2$ trion X$^-$ (red line in Fig.~\ref{Fig3}b) is in fair agreement with our experimental finding of about 5 meV above, in Fig.~\ref{Fig2}c.
+We note that the different binding energies of the monolayer MoSe$_2$ X$^-$ and the HX$^-$ at zero charge separation is due to the larger effective mass of the electron at the Q valley (0.645 m$_0$) than at the K valley (0.540 m$_0$).